Gingivitis: Prevention

 Gingivitis can be prevented through regular oral hygiene that includes daily brushing and flossing.
 Hydrogen peroxide, saline, alcohol or chlorhexidine mouth washes may also be employed.
-In a 2004 clinical study, the beneficial effect of hydrogen peroxide on gingivitis has been highlighted.
-The use of oscillation type brushes might reduce the risk of gingivitis compared to manual brushing.
+In a 2004 clinical study, the beneficial effect of hydrogen peroxide on gingivitis was highlighted.
+The use of oscillation-type brushes might reduce the risk of gingivitis compared to manual brushing.

 Rigorous plaque control programs along with periodontal scaling and curettage also have proved to be helpful, although according to the American Dental Association, periodontal scaling and root planing are considered as a treatment for periodontal disease, not as a preventive treatment for periodontal disease.
 In a 1997 review of effectiveness data, the U.S. Food and Drug Administration (FDA) found clear evidence showing that toothpaste containing triclosan was effective in preventing gingivitis.
 In 2017 the FDA banned triclosan in many consumer products but allowed it to remain in toothpaste because of its effectiveness against gingivitis.
 In 2019, Colgate, under pressure from health advocates, removed triclosan from the last toothpaste on the market containing it, Colgate Total.

 Treatment

 The focus of treatment is to remove plaque.
-Therapy is aimed at the reduction of oral bacteria and may take the form of regular periodic visits to a dental professional together with adequate oral hygiene home care.
+Therapy is aimed at the reduction of oral bacteria and may take the form of regular periodic visits to a dental professional, together with adequate oral hygiene home care.
 Thus, several of the methods used in the prevention of gingivitis can also be used for the treatment of manifest gingivitis, such as scaling, root planing, curettage, mouth washes containing chlorhexidine or hydrogen peroxide, and flossing.
 Interdental brushes also help remove any causative agents.

 Powered toothbrushes work better than manual toothbrushes in reducing the disease.

 The active ingredients that "reduce plaque and demonstrate effective reduction of gingival inflammation over a period of time" are triclosan, chlorhexidine digluconate, and a combination of thymol, menthol, eucalyptol, and methyl salicylate.
 These ingredients are found in toothpaste and mouthwash.
 Hydrogen peroxide was long considered a suitable over-the-counter agent to treat gingivitis.
 There has been evidence to show the positive effect on controlling gingivitis in short-term use.
-A study indicates the fluoridated hydrogen peroxide-based mouth rinse can remove teeth stain and reduce gingivitis.
+A study indicates that the fluoridated hydrogen peroxide-based mouth rinse can remove teeth stains and reduce gingivitis.

-Based on a limited evidence, mouthwashes with essential oils may also be useful, as they contain ingredients with anti-inflammatory properties, such as thymol, menthol and eucalyptol.
+Based on limited evidence, mouthwashes with essential oils may also be useful, as they contain ingredients with anti-inflammatory properties, such as thymol, menthol, and eucalyptol.

-The bacteria that causes gingivitis can be controlled by using an oral irrigator daily with a mouthwash containing an antibiotic.
+The bacteria that cause gingivitis can be controlled by using an oral irrigator daily with a mouthwash containing an antibiotic.
 Either amoxicillin, cephalexin, or minocycline in 500 grams of a non-alcoholic fluoride mouthwash is an effective mixture.

 Overall, intensive oral hygiene care has been shown to improve gingival health in individuals with well-controlled type 2 diabetes.
 Periodontal destruction is also slowed due to the extensive oral care.
-Intensive oral hygiene care (oral health education plus supra-gingival scaling) without any periodontal therapy improves gingival health, and may prevent progression of gingivitis in well-controlled diabetes.
+Intensive oral hygiene care (oral health education plus supra-gingival scaling) without any periodontal therapy improves gingival health and may prevent progression of gingivitis in well-controlled diabetes.